How to use the OAuth implicit flow and its differences with the OAuth code flow.

 Implicit Flow vs Code Flow

-The implicit flow (also refer to as implicit grant flow) is a browser only flow.
+The implicit flow (also referred to as implicit grant flow) is a browser only flow.
 It is less secure than the Code Flow since it doesn't authenticate the client.
-But it is still a useful flow in web applications that need access tokens and cannot make use of a backend.
 Since it doesn't rely on the client being able to make back-channel calls it only consists of calls to the Authorization endpoint (compared to the Code flow which also has calls to the Token endpoint).

 Abstract showing the process of implicit flow